Firasimq/Usecase-8-Project-5/README.md

 - we suspect that the model is clustering based on the city, since that when we filter out clusters we see a lot of cities together, specially Riyadh, Jeddah, Khober.

+#Notes:
+- We used different github repos to do the work, one for cleaning mainly and the other for deployment, here's the other (one)[https://github.com/FaisalMathCS/Usecase-8-Project-5]